YTD on a Pay Stub 2025 Guide to Year-to-Date Earnings Deductions

 Q: Is YTD the same as annual salary?

 A: Not exactly.
-YTD shows what you’ve earned so far this year; your annual salary is the total amount you would earn over a full year.
-YTD updates as the year progresses.
+YTD shows what you’ve earned so far this year; your annual salary is the total expected for a full year.

-Q: Why does YTD on my last pay stub differ from my W-2?
+Q: Why does YTD differ from my W-2?

 Q: Should I save pay stubs for YTD reference?